Two meromorphic mappings having the same inverse images of moving hyperplanes: Introduction

-0.2cm We note that in this theorem, the condition $\nu_{(f,H_i)}=\nu_{(g,H_i)}\ (1\le i\le q)$ means that $f$ and $g$ have the same inverse images with counting multiplicities for all hyperplanes.
-In 1999 H. Fujimoto \cite{Fu99} considered the case where these inverse images are taken with multiplicities truncated by a level $l_0$.
+In 1975, Fujimoto \cite{Fu75} showed that if two linearly nondegenerate meromorphic mappings $f$ and $g$ of $\C^m$ into $\P^n(\C)$ have the same inverse images of $3n+2$ hyperplanes in general position with counting multiplicity then $f=g$.
+In 1999, Fujimoto \cite{Fu99} considered the case where these inverse images are counted with multiplicities truncated by a level $l_0$.
 He proved the following theorem, in which the number $q$ of hyperplanes is also reduced.